metio/terraform-provider-k8s/docs/data-sources/kafka_strimzi_io_kafka_bridge_v1beta2_manifest.md

 Optional:

 - `config` (Map of String) The Kafka consumer configuration used for consumer instances created by the bridge.
 Properties with the following prefixes cannot be set: ssl., bootstrap.servers, group.id, sasl., security. (with the exception of: ssl.endpoint.identification.algorithm, ssl.cipher.suites, ssl.protocol, ssl.enabled.protocols).
-- `enabled` (Boolean) Whether the HTTP consumer should be enabled or disabled, default is enabled.
+- `enabled` (Boolean) Whether the HTTP consumer should be enabled or disabled.
+The default is enabled ('true').
 - `timeout_seconds` (Number) The timeout in seconds for deleting inactive consumers, default is -1 (disabled).